-Prince Harry & Meghan Markle Buy Family Home In Montecito
+Prince Harry & Meghan Markle Reportedly Buy Family Home In Montecito

-Prince Harry and Meghan Markle have purchased a family home in Montecito, near Santa Barbara, California, for approximately $10 million, TMZ reported.
+Prince Harry and Meghan Markle have reportedly purchased a home in Montecito, near Santa Barbara, California, for approximately $10 million, TMZ reported.

 Montecito realtors told the publication that the couple went into escrow in July, and the deal closed around one week ago.
 The royals’ new neighbors include Oprah, who lives in a sprawling estate in the upscale neighborhood.